technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-08/Lab 8 – Assigning Compliance Roles and exploring Microsoft Purview portal_v10July2025.md

 4. Select **Send** to send the message.

-5. Sign in to the email account you used above and open the message from Veronica Quek.
+5. Sign in to the email account you used above and open the message.

 6. You should see a message from **Christie Cline** that looks like the image below.
 Select **Read the message**.